corejourney/core-blog/content/teach-yourself-chinese.md

 ## how far can i go?
 I moved abroad when I was relatively young.
 For a long time, my Chinese ability stayed frozen in time where my ability did not exceed that of a kindergarderner.
 I started relearning it when I was around 16, basically from scratch (from chracters, pinyin, all that), because I wanted to communicate with my relatives more effectively.

-About two years later after I started, I can comfortably browse Chinese social media, watch videos, read intermediate-advanced novels
+About two years later after I started, I can comfortably browse Chinese social media, watch videos, read intermediate-advanced novels, along with becoming far more able to hold a conversation in chinese on specific, more complex topics.

 # Textbooks

-**There are really three serieses of textbooks I recommend.**
+**There are the series of textbooks I recommend.**

 **John DeFrancis's Green Book series**